-So I emailed the publisher and let them know that I would have new set of images to them over the weekend, so they had them first thing Monday morning.
+So I emailed the publisher and let them know that I would have a new set of images to them over the weekend, so they had them first thing Monday morning.

 Before I got into shooting the dish for the book, I decided to capture some mousse portraiture as I like to call it.

-And because you have scrolled this far, you get to see my self portrait – lucky you.
+And because you have scrolled this far, you get to see my self-portrait – lucky you.
 (I never like looking directly at the camera apparently).